PRIVACY POLICY & DISCLAIMER

 In addition to the benefits for the individual, the 30% ruling also has a positive impact on the Dutch economy.
 By attracting and retaining highly skilled workers from around the world, the country is able to maintain its position as a leading hub for innovation and technological development.
 Moreover, the 30% ruling can also help to stimulate economic growth and create new job opportunities, as companies are able to expand and grow with the help of the talented workers they have attracted.

-What is Dutch Generally Accepted Accounting Principles?
+What Are Dutch Generally Accepted Accounting Principles (Dutch GAAP)?

 Bahruz B. Sadigov

-• Personal Income Tax in the Netherlands
+• Personal Income Tax in The Netherlands

-Personal Income Tax in the Netherlands
+Personal Income Tax in The Netherlands

 Bahruz B. Sadigov

-• Dutch Corporate İncome Tax
+• Dutch Corporate Income Tax

-Dutch Corporate İncome Tax
+Dutch Corporate Income Tax

 Bahruz B. Sadigov